aweg201/IT5013_PracticalTasks_202000743.docx/README.md

 **Privacy Checklist**

-- [ ]
+- [ ] All information collected shall be kept locked in secured files and shall only be accessed by the organisation with the intent of fufilling the agreeded upon                    service/purpose with certian exceptions
+- [ ] Exceptions to this include if doing so puts another person/s at harm, interferes with a lawful investigation, if the information collected is classified as impersonal           information, or if the client agrees/requests to share the information

 #**Privacy Policy**#

 ***Website: Amazon.com***

 Amazon.com is one of the worlds largest companies in dealing with online shopping.
 Their website advertises products ranging from technology, toys clothes and beauty products.
-The companies capable of shipping its goods to nearly every corner of the globe..
+The company is capable of shipping its goods to nearly every corner of the globe.